entertainmenttechnology/Pokorny-MTEC2280_D01-Spring2026/assignments/session_02.md

 * Follow these instructions for [setting up your GitHub repo](https://github.com/entertainmenttechnology/Pokorny-MTEC2280_D01-Spring2026/blob/main/resources/github%20-%20getting%20started.md), if you have not already done so.

-* Send me the the link to your GitHub repo (URL, not .git) via Discord.
+* Send me the the link to your GitHub repo (URL, not .git) via Discord or email.

 ### Familiarize yourself with: